e-h-dev/trip-discoverer/README.md

 ## Flowcharts

-- The flowcharts below, show how the app is designed, to allow users easy navigaiton across all sections, and functions of the app.
-I ahve also colur coded the for functions CRUD (create, read, update and delete), each of the funtions are colured in the flowchart showoing how the app follows these four criteria.
+- The flowcharts below, show how the app is designed, to allow users easy navigation across all sections, and functions of the app.
+I have also colour coded the for functions CRUD (create, read, update, and delete), each of the functions are coloured in the flowchart showing how the app follows these four criteria.

 ### Admin flowchart